sprov03/akceli-docs/README.md

   details: The more you document your processes, the more you will be able to speed up your development cycle.
 - title: Stress-less TDD
   details: Default Artisan make commands have been given a little Akceli Spice!
 Including default tests out of the box.
-footer: MIT Licensed | Copyright © 2019 Akceli LLC
+footer: Copyright © 2019 Akceli LLC
 ---